AlessandriniAntoine/EmioLabs_Pid/lab_pid.md

 - its number or zeros: the number of of the numerator ($m-1$),
 - its number of poles: the number of of the denominator ($n-1$),
 - its order: the degree of the denominator $n$.

-The transfer function describes how each frequency component of the input is modified by the system to produce the output.
-It is particularly useful for:
-- *Frequency-domain analysis* (Bode plots, Nyquist plots),
-- *Stability assessment*,
-- *Control design*.

 If we have time-domain measurements of the input $u(t)$ and output $y(t)$, the identification problem consists of finding the parameters $a_i$ and $b_i$ such that the transfer function's response matches the measured output.